 Hold Them in the Light

-Please hold the following in the Light: All those in who continue to suffer from hurricane and fire damage in California, Houston, Florida and the Caribbean; all who struggle with loneliness or sadness; all those grieving over violence by and against the police, and for everyone hurt and challenged by war and terrorism and racism; the migrants in Europe and the countries absorbing them; the people and leaders of our national and all countries experiencing war or oppression, so that we may find peaceful resolutions to all our economic and political troubles; and all who suffer from privation and economic hardship.
-In particular, we ask that you hold in the Light Jana, Ivan and Luca and Ivan’s family in Puerto Rico, as well as all those who have lost loved ones or who suffer illness or injury.
+Please hold the following in the Light: All those in who continue to suffer from hurricane and fire damage in California, Houston, Florida and the Caribbean; all who struggle with loneliness or sadness; all those grieving over violence by and against the police, and for everyone hurt and challenged by war and terrorism and racism; the migrants in Europe and the countries absorbing them; the people and leaders of our nation and all countries experiencing war or oppression, so that we may find peaceful resolutions to all our economic and political troubles; and all who suffer from privation and economic hardship.
+In particular, we ask that you hold Sharonlee Souza in the Light, as well as all those who have lost loved ones or who suffer illness or injury.
 To request prayers, please leave a message at the Meetinghouse or contact the Clerk.

 Quaker Activities & Announcements